-James A. St. Pierre is Deputy Director of the Information Technology Laboratory (ITL).
-ITL is one of six research Laboratories within the National Institute of Standards and Technology (NIST) with an annual budget of $120 million, 367 employees, and about 160 guest researchers from industry, universities, and foreign laboratories.
+James A. St. Pierre is the Acting Director of the Information Technology Laboratory (ITL).
+ITL is one of six research Laboratories within the National Institute of Standards and Technology (NIST) with an annual budget of approximately $160 million, nearly 400 employees, and about 200 guest researchers from industry, universities, and foreign laboratories.

-Along with the ITL Director St. Pierre oversees a research program designed to promote U.S. innovation and industrial competitiveness by developing and disseminating standards, measurements, and testing for interoperability, security, usability, and reliability of information systems, including cybersecurity standards and guidelines for Federal agencies and U.S. industry, supporting these and measurement science at NIST through fundamental and applied research in computer science, mathematics, and statistics.
+As Acting ITL Director, St. Pierre oversees a research program designed to cultivate trust in information technology and metrology by developing and disseminating standards, measurements, and testing for interoperability, security, usability, and reliability of information systems.
+ITL supports the NIST mission of promoting U.S. innovation and industrial competitiveness by developing and disseminating standards, measurements, and testing for interoperability, security, usability, and reliability of information systems, including cybersecurity standards and guidelines for Federal agencies and U.S. industry.
+ITL also supports measurement science at NIST through fundamental and applied research in computer science, mathematics, and statistics.
 Through its efforts, ITL seeks to enhance productivity and public safety, facilitate trade, and improve the quality of life.

 Within NIST's traditional role as the overseer of the National Measurement System, ITL is addressing the hard problems in IT Measurement Research.
-ITL's research results in metrics, tests, and tools for a wide range of subjects such as complex systems, pervasive information technologies, and virtual measurements, as well as issues of information and software quality, integrity, and usability.
+ITL's research results in fundamental and applied advances in Information Technology metrics, tests, guidance, and tools for a wide range of subjects including cybersecurity, quantum information science, and artificial intelligence.